parallelchain-io/parallelchain-protocol/Blockchain.md

 Safe replication of the ParallelChain blockchain is enabled by two crucial aspects:
 1. [Delegated Proof of Stake (DPoS)](#delegated-proof-of-stake) defines the "admissions requirements" on parties who want to become validators, and establishes incentive structures that encourages them to behave honestly.
-2. [Byzantine Fault Tolerant State Machine Replication](#state-machine-replication) (BFT SMR) defines the algorithm that validators execute together to grow a consistent blockchain, even in the face of faults.
+2. [Byzantine Fault Tolerant State Machine Replication (BFT SMR)](#byzantine-fault-tolerant-state-machine-replication) using HotStuff-rs defines the algorithm that validators execute together to grow a consistent blockchain, even in the face of faults.

 The following subsections discuss the two aspects in turn.